-- i.
-It is expected that rotations, including electives, will be completed in a satisfactory manner, including adequate attendance (minimal attendance requirement of 75% business days). - ii.
-Any rotation with less than 75% business days attended is incomplete.
-For incomplete rotations, residents will be required to complete rotation requirements before being given a passing grade or residents will be given an incomplete grade and will be required to repeat the rotation.
-This may lead to an extension of residency training to complete requirements. - iii.
-Rotation requirements must be completed within 30 days of the end of the rotation or resident will receive a grade of incomplete and may be required to repeat the rotation.
+- It is expected that rotations, including electives, will be completed in a satisfactory manner, including adequate attendance (minimal attendance requirement of 75%business days). - Any rotation with less than 75% business days attended is incomplete.
+For incomplete rotations, residents will be required to complete rotation requirement before given a pass grade or residents will be given an incomplete grade and are required to repeat the rotation before receiving credit.
+This may lead to extension of residency training to complete training requirements. - Rotation requirement must be completed within 30 days of the end of the rotation or resident will receive a grade of incomplete and may be required to repeat the rotation.